HomeComponent lifespan

 These ranges are indicative.
 Actual lifespan depends on original quality, maintenance and building conditions — which is why inspection matters.

-Born from building inspection, we don't rely on averages: we read your building.
+We don't rely on averages: we read your building — a condition-first discipline.
 That field grounding makes our plans more accurate than simple tables.

 Frequently asked questions